HirbodBehnam/InstaDownloader/README.md

 It's just a downloader.

-So many strings are hardcoded so I do not recommand using it.
+So many strings are hardcoded so I do not recommend using it.